igormmendes7/Engeening-Analytics-Projects/README.md

 # Engeening-Analytics-projects
-Here are my Colabs and Dashboards that I created throughout my learning journey.
+Here are my Colabs and Dashboards that I created.

 **Project 1**: Payment card data of the Brazilian government - ptBr